BOARD OF DIRECTORS

 Ms. Elliott works on wildlife recovery and conservation projects in partnerships with Hawai‘i government agencies and nonprofits.
 She participated in a half-dozen Hawai‘i wildlife conservation projects in 2010 that include teaching wildlife response courses to the Wildlife Agencies throughout Hawai‘i, and in Guam and the Commonwealth of the Northern Mariana Islands

-Shane has extensive experience in project management, budgeting and marketing.
-He is currently on staff at Maryl Construction and has been taking charge to on the Ho‘opulama Science and Discovery Center exhibit fabrication at HWC.
+Shane earned a B.S. in Economics from Santa Clara University and an M.B.A. in Finance from the Thunderbird School of Global Management.
+He has extensive experience in project management, budgeting and marketing.
+Shane has and continues to work in various residential construction and development leadership roles on the Kona Coast.
+He has also helped with Ho‘opulama Science and Discovery Center exhibit fabrication logistics at HWC.
 Shane has a strong interest in preserving environmental and biological diversity, as well as philanthropy, wildlife conservation and Hawaiian culture.

 Rebecca earned a B.A. in Environmental Studies and Communications from the University of California at Santa Barbara and a J.D. from Northwestern School of Law of Lewis and Clark College.
 While earning her law degree, she also earned her Environment and Natural Resource Law Certificate.
-Rebecca is currently an Attorney at Aloha Will & Trust, assisting with estate planning, probate, real estate transactions, business formations and transactions, and general civil litigation.
+Rebecca owns her own law practice, Rebecca Colvin Law, where she assists with estate planning, probate, real estate transactions, business formations and transactions, and general civil litigation.
 Rebecca also has experience working with native populations and collaborating with a wide variety of stakeholders on natural resource protection.